unitof/self-docs/pieces/theft-of-cryptopunk-1484/main.md

 I'm ashamed but now have a wild story and I'm okay.
 For having been somewhat into this before it became a cultural touchstone, for owning something worth more money than I've ever had, for losing it so clumsily, for letting down [the people in my life](https://twitter.com/SamEwen/status/1577747247693021210) it would have helped and who were helping me.

-I [made a collection](TK) to celebrate this all, for me and the other two.
+I [made a collection](TK) to celebrate this all, for me and the other two MeeKicks scammees.
 Welcome to the club.
-I'll be hanging with the smokers outside the emergency exit, not smoking, talking about other things.
+I'll be hanging with the smokers outside the emergency exit, talking about other things.